fra3point/oculus_gaze_teleport/README.md

 # Usage

-Drag the OVRCameraRig prefab in your scene.
-Done!
+1) Drag the OVRCameraRig prefab in your scene
+2) Create a new tag in the Tag Manager and name it "Walkable"
+3) If you want a collider to be a teleport target, just set its tag to "Walkable"
+4) All the other colliders will be considered as invalid targets
+5) Done!